vorakl/vbl/src.docs/content/pages/sys.rst

 ============

 This function has to be defined before the module is imported.
-It can be used for setting up default values for any function's variables
+It can be used for setting up default values for any function's variables.

 Example:
 --------